GitZH-Chen/LieBN/Readme.md

 - Symmetric Positive Definite (SPD) Manifold: Four distinct metrics, including a newly introduced right-invariant metric.
 - Rotation Group: One bi-invariant metric.
-- Full-Rank Correlation Matrices: Four recently developed correlation geometries.
+- Full-Rank Correlation Manifold: Four recently developed correlation geometries.

 The complete implementations can be found in the `LieBN` folder.
 This toolbox is designed to be plug-and-play, making it easy to apply LieBN as a drop-in normalization module across different neural architectures.